isakson98/Random_single_file_scripts/README.md

 From newest to oldest

 - trading_view_delete_drawings.py -> script to delete all drawings done on a front TradingView Layout.
-For some reason, I could not find on option to delete all of them at once, and I had about drawings on roughly 500 different tickers, and did not want to click 500 times.
+For some reason, I could not find on option to delete all of them at once, and I had drawings on roughly 500 different tickers, and did not want to click 500 times.
 Requires a Chrome Driver